joseph-flinn/site/frontend/posts/what-how-management.md

 _Inclusion_ is being brought in, asked to participate, and being actively listened to; no matter who you are, no matter seniority, no matter your background.
 Bridewater Associates takes it to the next level by leaning into "idea meritocracy" and "radical transparency".
-They _expect_ all ideas to be shared, no matter if they come a VP in the company or if they come from an intern.
+They _expect_ all ideas to be shared, no matter if they come from a VP in the company or if they come from an intern.

 _Able to learn_ is having the space to take moderate risks, fail, and learn from those failures without the fear of repercussions.
 Without this, innovation becomes extremely difficult.
-Over time, it leads to only a few people driving the innovation in an organization instead of everyone which hinders the overall innovation in an organziation.
+Over time, it leads to only a few people driving the innovation in an organization instead of everyone, which hinders the overall innovation in an organization.

 _Safe to contribute_ means that feedback is not feared and is known to be constructive.
 Positive feedback is actionable.
 There is no question on what the behavior is that is leading to a positive impact on the team or in the organization.
 Similarly, negative feedback precisely identifies the behavior that is having a negative impact on the larger team and organization. _Safe to contribute_ means that negative feedback is seen as an opportunity for growth to benefit the individual as well as the team and organization.
-It is also providing the space for mutual feedback where feedback is requested a direct report.
+It is also providing the space for mutual feedback where feedback is requested from a direct report.

 _Safe to challenge the status quo_ is having the space to ask the question of "why do we do it this way?"
 It is important to not only train organizational leaders on providing this space, but also the people on the teams themselves.